Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

 It’s possible to side-step local incorporation by hiring contractors.
 Contractors have a different working relationship with your business and can be more flexible and cost-effective as a talent pool.
 However, misclassifying full-time employees as contractors can come with significant penalties.

-While companies may search for a Philippines Employer of Record, it is not allowed; they can use a workforce management platform, a third-party organization that hires, onboards, and pays full-time workers and contractors on a company’s behalf.
+While companies may search for a Philippines Employer of Record, it may not be allowed; they can use a workforce management platform, a third-party organization that onboards and pays full-time workers and contractors on a company’s behalf.

-You retain operational control over your team, while the workforce management platform helps manage Filipino talent.
+You can access the local talent without setting up a local entity, while the workforce management platform helps manage Filipino talent.

 A workforce management platform may offer support for your business to stay compliant while navigating the local labor laws.